ahampriyanshu/norm-has-a-blog/src/blog/getting-started.md

   description: 'Your blog description',
   author: 'Your Name',
   designation: 'Your Role/Designation',
+  bio: [
+    'First paragraph of your bio...',
+    'Second paragraph...',
+    'Third paragraph...'
+  ],
   baseURL: 'https://yourdomain.com',
   subPath: '',  // Leave empty for root domain, or '/blog' for subdirectory
   githubUsername: 'yourusername',